wzds2015/paymo/README.md

 - The input now is read line by line from the text file.
 In real application, a streaming technique is neccessary, we can consider kafka as a good framework for streaming.

 - Now the initial graphs are store in python dictionaries which are not scalable.
-In real application, a good distributed databased supporting fast query and transactions (read, write) is of great importance.
+In real application, a good distributed database supporting fast query and transactions (read, write) is of great importance.